SaaS Sales Cold Calling Script: Prospect Into SaaS Companies

 Here's another reason why true scripts don't work — your call should be a conversation.

-You need to adjust your pitch, your tone, even your questions to each specific call.
+You need to adjust your pitch, your tone, even your questions for each specific call.
 Otherwise, you'll sound like a commercial.

 Ask open-ended questions that require more than just a yes or no answer.
 This helps get the prospect talking — which creates a bond and gives you more information about their challenges, which you can use to personalise your pitch.

-Here are a few examples of questions you can ask:
+Here are a few examples of cold calling questions you can ask:

 The best open-ended questions start with who, what, or how and keep the conversation going.